 - the sea voyage or flight.

 The ASEL also impose reporting obligations on exporters.
-Exporters must notify DAWR if the mortality rate exceeds 1% for cattle or 2% for sheep.
+Exporters must notify DAWE if the mortality rate exceeds 1% for cattle or 2% for sheep.
 Following the high profile exposure of sheep suffering on-board live export vessels to the Middle East in 2018, the Australian Government reduced the reportable mortality rate for sheep to 1%.
 Since 2006 there have been at least 70 occasions where the reportable mortality level has been exceeded.

 The EC Act provides a legislative framework for governing the export of ‘prescribed goods’ (including live animals) from Australia.
 It is responsible for approving individual consignments of animals.
 The administrative detail of this regime is given effect through subordinate instruments known as Export Control Orders.
 The primary order for the export of live animals is the Export Control (Animals) Order 2004 (EC (Animals) Order).
 Under the EC (Animals) Order, a person who wishes to export live animals must first be licensed under the AMLI Act, and must comply with any conditions imposed on that licence.
 The EC (Animals) Order outlines the process for approving consignments of livestock.

-This requires exporters to submit an ‘exporter supply chain assurance system’ (ESCAS).
+This requires exporters to have in place an ‘exporter supply chain assurance system’ (ESCAS).
 The ESCAS was recommended by the Farmer Review in 2011 following evidence of cruel animal handling and slaughter practices in Indonesia.
 The ESCAS is designed to monitor the movement of livestock in importing countries to ensure the animals can be traced from export to slaughter.
 However, breaches of ESCAS occur frequently.
-Since 2012 there have been 163 reported breaches; it is not known how many go unreported.
+Since 2012 there have been at least 163 reported breaches; it is not known how many go unreported.
 As part of the ESCAS the exporter must submit an end of processing report and a performance audit report.
 It is very important to note that the ESCAS only covers animals destined for slaughter – it does not cover breeder animals, which includes exports of dairy cattle.

-In 2018, the EC (Animals) Order was amended to empower the Secretary of DAWR to place departmental officers on-board live export vessels to monitor conditions of transport.
+In 2018, the EC (Animals) Order was amended to empower the Secretary of DAWE to place departmental officers on-board live export vessels to monitor conditions of transport.
 The Australian Government currently requires these departmental observers on all live export vessels.

 The live export industry is in the process of developing a quality assurance program referred to as the Livestock Global Assurance Program as a means of demonstrating compliance with the ESCAS.
 If implemented, this would transfer many of the existing compliance, reporting and investigation requirements from government to industry.
 The RSPCA is opposed to reducing Government oversight of the live export trade.

-There are a range of possible sanctions available to DAWR for dealing with breaches of the ASEL and ESCAS under the AMLI Act and EC Act.
+There are a range of possible sanctions available to DAWE for dealing with breaches of the ASEL and ESCAS under the AMLI Act and EC Act.
 These include criminal sanctions such as fines and imprisonment and administrative sanctions such as export licence suspensions or cancellation.
-In practice, however, DAWR rarely utilises these regulatory mechanisms and will instead simply opt to impose further conditions on the offending exporter during future consignments.
+In practice, however, DAWE rarely utilises these regulatory mechanisms and will instead simply opt to impose further conditions on the offending exporter during future consignments.